praekeltfoundation/seed-documentation/configuration.md

 * MESSAGE_SENDER_MAX_RETRIES - maximum attempts per message
 * MESSAGE_SENDER_MAX_FAILURES - when to view concurrent failures as subscription termination

+**Required Configuration:**

+The application needs users with auth tokens for each unique frontend application that is required to have access.
+The best thing to do is "app_type_transport" for consistency.
+For example, "app_public_ussd".

+The application also needs users with auth tokens for each unique service account that is required to have access.
+The best thing to do is "service_servicename" for consistency.
+For example, "service_control_interface".

+For the Message Sender this includes:
+* service_stage_based_messaging
+* service_hub

 ### 1.5 Seed Service Rating

+**Environment Variable:**

 * DJANGO_SETTINGS_MODULE - Django settings module
 * SECRET_KEY - Django secret key